dwight-foster/Infected-Cells/README.md

 # Infected-Cells
 Classifying infected vs. uninfected malaria cells.

-I used a small CNN at first.
-When I tried a larger one it usually did not train as well.
+CNN from scratch is just a 3 convolutional layer and 2 fully connected layer cnn.
+It is small but when I tried a larger one it didn't work as well.

+I used a vgg16 model for transfer learning.
+I changed the output nodes to 2 and got 78% accuracy for testing and training.

 ## Training